Ai-Kiwi/HistorySaber/README.md

 ![Website Logo](https://historysaber.com/images/medium-logo.png)

-Track historical ScoreSaber rankings, player data, and performance over time.
+Track historical ScoreSaber rankings, player scores, and top player performance over time.

-HistorySaber is a tool for viewing historical data from ScoreSaber, the global Beat Saber ranking platform.
-It lets you explore how players' rankings and performance points (pp) have changed over time — something ScoreSaber itself doesn’t currently offer in depth.
+HistorySaber is a tool for exploring historical data from ScoreSaber, the global Beat Saber ranking platform.
+It lets you dive deep into how players’ rankings, performance points (pp), and top scores have evolved — features not currently offered in depth by ScoreSaber itself.

 <p float="center">
   <img src="https://github.com/user-attachments/assets/35d08ae6-236e-4652-93f4-2127a8f1562a" width="400" />